-- Nationalism takes the nation-state as the group of importance. (“My country is good because it’s mine.”)
+- Nationalism takes the nation-state as the group of importance. (“I have a duty to my country because it’s mine.”)

 - Racism takes the race as the group determining an individual’s character and values. (“Deep down, all blacks are thugs.”
 “Deep down, all whites are racist.”)

 - Marxist socialism takes the “economic class” as the entity that acts to shape history. (“The proletariat (workers) will unite to overthrow the bourgeoisie (property owners).”)